BY SOFO ARCHON

 Getting a 14-day return ticket to some exotic part of the world and staying there in a 5-star hotel that provides you with all the luxury you desire can help you to forget the painful reality of everyday life, and might even make you feel like your life is filled with adventure and joy.
 Yet before you realize it you’ll be forced to get back from your happy holidays and face the harsh truth that was there awaiting you all along.

 Obtaining clothes from expensive fashion brands in an effort to feel beautiful and special might work for as long as you’re in the company of individuals who praise you solely based on your appearance.
 But when you are on your own or in the presence of people who don’t care about your looks, status and wealth, you won’t help it but feel that old familiar voice creeping in your mind again, whispering that you’re ugly and unworthy of love.

 What some call “retail therapy” is actually a symptom of psychological dis-ease

 Substitutes offer nothing more than a quick fix — they work for a short while, but eventually they always let us down.
 Hence, to fill in our emotional void and find lasting contentment, we need to stop foolishly running after things that bring us a fleeting sense of joy, and instead pursue those ones that can truly enrich our lives in the long run.
 We need to stop collecting material possessions, and instead collect memories from mind-expanding and heart-touching experiences.
 We need to stop showing off how much stuff we own, and instead openly express our truest thoughts and feelings.
 We need to stop amassing financial wealth, and instead realize our inner yet long-forgotten wealth.
-We need to stop searching for the next thing to force us out of our chronic boredom and stress, and instead create a life that’s worth waking up to.
+We need to stop searching for the next thing to force us out of our chronic boredom and stress, and instead create a life we love waking up to.

 Changing the System